hormander/node-observer/README.md

 Observer
 -------------

-This is a observer pattern module
+This is an observer pattern module

 ## Install

 ```bash
 npm install node-observer
 ```

-## Introduction

 ## Example